 Create a divesture strategy, monitor the portfolio, find a buyer, prepare to separate a portion of the business, close the sale, and oversee the transitionary period.
 This is the usual flow of events during a divestiture, but one key component cannot be discounted during this process – defensible data segregation.
-Before getting into why this is a key element of divestitures, let’s break down what it is and why an organisation may decide to divest.
+Before getting into why this is a key element of divestitures, let’s break down what it is and why an organization may decide to divest.

 When divesting assets, it is crucial not to forget what information is contained in the data being sold to avoid any legal, regulatory, or contractual violations.
-Here are two steps organisations should add to their divestiture checklist that can help identify and segregate confidential data defensibly and remain compliant during the process.
+Here are two steps organizations should add to their divestiture checklist that can help identify and segregate confidential data defensibly and remain compliant during the process.

 1. Don’t Forget the Information Governance Component

 When going through a divestiture, the sale will include company data but this does not mean that all the data from that business line should migrate over to the buyer.
-It is critical to identify and review information prior to migration to avoid disclosure of data that could open the divesting organisation up to liability.
+It is critical to identify and review information prior to migration to avoid disclosure of data that could open the divesting organization up to liability.
 Advancing defensible information governance processes to identify and segregate data is key and an important part of risk management efforts.

 There are several reasons to have a defensible data strategy.
 This includes avoiding disclosure of information that would violate a law or regulation, such as privacy obligations.
-Organisations will also have clauses protecting confidential information in their contracts, settlement agreements, and other legal documents.
-Lastly, there may be proprietary information and trade secrets comingled internally that could be accidentally divulged during a divestiture if the organisation fails to perform due diligence or establish strong information governance procedures.
+Organizations will also have clauses protecting confidential information in their contracts, settlement agreements, and other legal documents.
+Lastly, there may be proprietary information and trade secrets comingled internally that could be accidentally divulged during a divestiture if the organization fails to perform due diligence or establish strong information governance procedures.

 A data-driven information governance strategy will not only help safeguard sensitive data, but also establish ownership, limit the risk of breached information during transfer, and keep operations running smoothly.
-This can be tough with larger organisations that do not have their data in order, as information inevitably becomes comingled.
+This can be tough with larger organizations that do not have their data in order, as information inevitably becomes comingled.
 Facing divestiture deadlines on top of this can render it hard to efficiently transfer the right information out, maintain ownership over the data that needs to remain with the divesting company, and effectively close down a business line.
 This is where outside expertise is valuable.

-2. Seek Help from the Experts
+2. Seek Help From the Experts

 A partner with the resources to implement robust information governance and data security practices that has divestiture experience is the key to a smooth transaction.
-A provider can help organisations get their houses in order as a proactive measure.
+A provider can help organizations get their houses in order as a proactive measure.
 Having clear retention and storage policies, data mapping, records management tools, and segregated systems are solid options to explore.